 Dirt and loose debris can scratch your LVP or luxury vinyl tile (LVT) floors, especially as people walk on it and grind the dirt into the floor.
 To prevent small scratches and knicks in your flooring, sweep, dry mop or vacuum daily, especially in high-traffic areas like doorways and kitchens.
 If vacuuming daily would be difficult to fit into your schedule, consider implementing a robot vacuum.

-Vinyl flooring is water-resistant, though spills and leaks need to be wiped up promptly.
+Our vinyl flooring is waterproof with 24 to 72 hour guaranteed protection, though spills and leaks should be wiped up promptly.
 If liquid is allowed to sit on LVP or LVT floors, it can seep into the seams, causing the flooring to buckle and lift.
 Additionally, mold can form under the vinyl, which can cause serious issues in the future.

 While you may think abrasive cleaners are deep cleaning your LVP or LVT floors, they actually do more damage than good.
 Abrasive cleaners and cleaning materials like bristle brushes will scratch your flooring and cause significant damage.
 Opt for non-abrasive cleaners and soft materials such as microfiber.